Montbronn: Population

-In 2017 the commune had 1,630 inhabitants.
+The inhabitants of the commune are known as Montbronnois or Montbronnoises in French.

 Local life

 Language

 The majority of the inhabitants can speak and/or understand German and also speak French.
 The local dialect is known as Lorraine Franconian.
 Lorraine Franconian is a dialect of German that has been spoken and developed in the region for over a thousand years.

 Education

 Montbronn depends on the Academy of Nancy-Metz.

 The village is provided with a preschool (école maternelle) and a primary school (école primaire).

 Studies then go on at the collège La Paraison in Lemberg.
 To pursue their studies in high school, young Montbronnois mainly go to Bitche or Sarreguemines.

 Health

 Two general practitioners reside in Montbronn.
 Thus, both a medical home and a pharmacy are located in the village.
 As for hospitals, they are located in Bitche, Ingwiller, Sarreguemines, Saverne, Haguenau and Strasbourg.